 Up to nine semester hours or the equivalent of appropriate transfer credit from a regionally accredited institution may be accepted toward the master's degree.
 No grade lower than B- will be accepted.
 Course work accepted as transfer credit will be listed on the Spring Hill College transcript with the grade earned at the transfer institution; however, transfer grades will not enter into the grade point calculation for the course work taken at Spring Hill.
-The Provost and Vice President for Academic Affairs and the program director in the department and/or the certification officer will evaluate requests for transfer of credit.
-No transfer credits earned prior to six years before matriculation will be accepted without evaluation by the program director and the Provost and Vice President for Academic Affairs.
+The Provost and the program director in the department and/or the certification officer will evaluate requests for transfer of credit.
+No transfer credits earned prior to six years before matriculation will be accepted without evaluation by the program director and the Provost.
 Generally, no transfer credit will be given for course work already counted for a previous degree.
 Specific exceptions to the transfer of credits may be found in the policies for the individual programs.